Hammarn/1MB335/Lab3.md

 Go to your new favorite webpage (i.e. NCBI ;) ).
 We will detail one way to find the mitochondrial genome of the close relative.
 There are more ways, feel free to explore!

 In 'All Databases' choose 'Genome' and then under 'Custom resources' choose 'Organelles'.
 On the new start page, under 'Using organelles resources', choose 'Browse by organism'.
 Write the name of the species in the search bar.
+Choose the genome with the oldest release data.

 **Question 12.** What is the size of the mitochondrial genome?
 What is the identifier of the sequence? (there might be several identifiers)